|Estimated completion time: 35 minutes.|

 Private Organization Grants and Scholarships

-A wide variety of grants and scholarships and are awarded by foundations, civic groups, companies, religious groups, professional organizations, and charities.
+A wide variety of grants and scholarships are awarded by foundations, civic groups, companies, religious groups, professional organizations, and charities.
 Most are small awards under $4,000, but multiple awards can add up to large amounts of money each year.
 Your financial aid office can help you find these opportunities.

 Employer Grants and Scholarships